Skip to main

 Winship Cancer Institute at Emory Midtown is designed to deliver a unique model of cancer care that places patients at the center of specialized care communities bridging outpatient and inpatient care and integrating groundbreaking research into preventions and treatments.

-Don, a prostate cancer survivor
+Lillian, a breast cancer survivor

-Joanne, a breast cancer survivor
+Christopher, a sinonasal cancer survivor

 News at Winship